 This historically-charged region (the Greater Williamsburg area, comprised of Williamsburg, Jamestown and Yorktown) is cool and beautiful in the fall.
 The trees are changing, the air is crisp, and in many ways, the history seems to come even more alive in this cozy autumn season.
-With fewer crowds, it’s also the ideal time to plan a romantic Williamsburg getaway.
-We loved our recent visit here with Visit Williamsburg, and we had the perfect itinerary to boot.

 But no matter what time of year you visit, you will be amazed at the abundance of romantic things to do in Williamsburg, VA.
 Here are a few of the top couple’s activities we think are most essential: